needle-mirror/com.unity.purchasing.udp/Documentation~/FAQs.md

 **- Is the “Game Information” data going to be used for all the stores I’ll submit to?**

 Yes that’s the idea.
 We recommend that you enter all the languages, assets and currencies relevant to your distribution plans at this stage, so that everything is set when you select the stores you will distribute your game to.
+We recommend you build a superset of assets that can easily address all stores; if anything is missing UDP will flag it during the Publish process (and before your submission goes through).

 **- Which information is synced between the Unity Editor and the UDP console?**